Veterans do not need vague career advice.

 Do not accept vague pay language.

-Read Job Transparency and Competitive Salary Job Posts before applying to unclear sales roles.
+Read salary transparency and salary range in job postings before applying to unclear sales roles.

 Remote admin roles can be a practical transition path.